 The HyperTexts

-"Cædmon's Hymn" was composed sometime between 658 and 680 AD; it
+"Caedmon's Hymn" was probably composed sometime between 658 and 680 AD and appears

-spelled Caedmon―was an illiterate herdsman who was given the
+Venerable Bede (673-735), Cædmon was an illiterate herdsman who was given the

 gift of poetic composition by an angel.
-As the word "hymn" in the title
+In the original poem, hardly a word is

-recognizable as English because Cædmon was writing in a somewhat Anglicized form of
+recognizable as English because Cædmon was writing in a somewhat anglicized form of

 ancient German.
-The word "England" derives from Angle-land: the Angles were a
+The word "England" harkens back to Angle-land; the Angles were a

 were being laid, particularly in the areas of accentual meter and alliteration.

-have a divine origin, so the poem may express a sort of affinity between the
+express a sort of affinity between the poet and his God.

 Cædmon's Hymn (circa 658-680 AD)

-loose translation by
+loose translation/interpretation by

 Michael R. Burch